 Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

-In Arizona, the statute of limitations sets the deadline for filing a personal injury lawsuit.
-If you miss this deadline by even one day, you permanently lose your right to recover compensation.
-While many people believe they have two years, numerous Phoenix injury cases are actually subject to a hidden 180-day rule that catches victims off guard.
+Arizona law imposes strict deadlines for filing personal injury lawsuits.
+Miss the deadline by even one day, and you permanently lose your right to recover compensation.
+While many people believe they always have two years, a lesser known 180-day rule applies to many Phoenix injury cases and catches victims completely off guard.

-Car accidents with private drivers
+• Car accidents involving private drivers

-Dog bites involving private owners
+• Dog bites involving private owners

-Medical malpractice claims
+• Medical malpractice claims

-Slip and fall accidents on private property
+• Slip and fall injuries on private property

-The Danger Zone: The 180-Day “Notice of Claim” Rule
+The Danger Zone: Arizona’s 180-Day Notice of Claim Rule

 This is where many Phoenix residents lose their case before it ever begins.

-What Counts as a “Public Entity” in Phoenix?
+What Counts as a Public Entity in Phoenix?

 Valley Metro

-Accidents involving city buses or the Phoenix light rail
+Accidents involving city buses or the Phoenix light rail system.

 City or Government Vehicles

-Phoenix garbage trucks, police vehicles, fire trucks, or city-owned maintenance vans
+Phoenix garbage trucks, police vehicles, fire trucks, or city owned maintenance vans.

 Public Property